kentcdodds/old-kentcdodds.com/content/blog/introducing-how-to-contribute-to-open-source/index.md

 date: '2016-02-08'
 author: Kent C. Dodds
 description: >-
-  _My new, free, first-timer friendly egghead.io series all about how to contribute to open source projects on GitHub._
+  _My free, first-timer friendly egghead.io series all about how to contribute to open source projects on GitHub._
 keywords:
   - open source
   - javascript